lindsaycarr/OWI_website/README.md

 ## How to build the static content

+  * If you just want to build the static files
+    1. fire up your terminal of choice
+    2. navigate to the project directory and activate the virtualenv for the project
+    3. execute `python build_static_.py`

+  * If you want to see a live version of the site while also building static files
     1. in your instance directory change the freeze line to `FREEZE = True`
     2. run the application within the virtualenv by executing `python run.py` while in the project directory
-3. A `build` directory will appear under the `owi_website` directory that has the contents of the static version of the page, generated using the flask-freezer extension
+    3. A `build` directory will appear under the `owi_website` directory that has the contents of the static version of the page, generated using the flask-freezer extension.
+At the same time, the same site will be available as a flask app.

 ## Optional: deployment to Amazon S3
 (stolen from here: http://www.bernhardwenzel.com/blog/2013/07/01/jinja-with-yaml)